krane/krane/docs/deployment-configuration.md

 }
 ```

 In the above configuration you'll have 3 instances of your deployment load-balanced on port **9000**.
-A round-robin strategy occurs when load-balancing between multiple instances.
+See [scale](deployment-configuration?id=scale) for more details on load-balancing.

 ### env